chenyuqi990215/HuggingDragon-Docs/docs/source/basic_tutorials/road_network.rst

         .. code-block:: console

-            conda install --channel defaults gdal --
+            conda install --channel defaults gdal

     .. tab:: Step3

         * Clip the data according to your region of interest (following ``osm2rn``).

-        To clip the OSM data using ``osm2rn``, run the following command
+        To clip the OSM data using ``osm2rn``, run the following command.

         .. code-block:: console